QBDev0ps/DevOps-Cloud-projects/Project11.md

 ![confirmation in NFS server](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/d14f6de4-2f4b-4e76-8dee-a20dd36514bb)

-#### <br>Step 6: Set up a Load Balancer to distribute traffic across Web Servers <br/>
+#### <br>Step 6: Deploy EC2 Instance to act as Load Balancer <br/>

-To get our set up to look like the one in the diagram below, we will need to deploy and configure Nginx as a load balancer to distribute traffic across our web servers.
+To get our set up to look like the one in the diagram below, we will need to deploy a load balancer to distribute traffic across our web servers.

 ![nginx architecture](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/5aa4052c-ae28-4e56-8050-46b4f6613295)

-### <br>Step 1: Provisioning EC2 Instance<br/>

 We begin by spinning up an EC2 Instance of Ubuntu Server: We launch our EC2 instance by following [these steps:](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance)